glwu/WinT-Messenger/Readme.md

 # WinT Messenger

-WinT Messenger is a practical instant messaging application that can be used inside a local area network to allow communication between connected workstations.
-WinT Messenger connects to your local network and allows anyone that uses it to join the automatically generated chat room.
-As such, you won't have to register in order to use it.
-Its future strategy is to allow cross-platform communication between devices in the same network or via Bluetooth and/or by using WiFi hot-spots created by the application.
+WinT Messenger is a practical instant messaging application that its developed by a small team of students working in the WinT 3794 team.
+The application is written in QML/C++ and can be used with the most popular desktop and mobile operating systems.

 You can see how the whole app works here, or even write code to make it better!